VictoriaLebedeva/hotel-management-system/README.md

 I will use the [Hotel Booking](https://www.kaggle.com/datasets/mojtaba142/hotel-booking) dataset and some data for DB will be generated.

 ## Structure
+Here is the short description of the project folder structure.
 ```
 |- documenation                        <---- systems specifications (PDF), data dictionary, etc.
 |- examples                            <---- messages request and response examples